Thursday, October 8, 2009

 Dear Waterbury,

 Please open up a restaurant that has a decent raw bar.
 Scott and I have recently become really addicted, and we are tired of traveling to West Hartford (Max's Oyster House) and NYC.
-Also, we tried to clams from Big Y ourselves and I almost cut my hand off.
+Also, we tried to open our own clams from Big Y ourselves and I almost cut my hand off.

 Thanks,